An Important Note to Employers

 Effective January 1, 2017, the Screen Actors Guild–Producers Health Plan and the AFTRA Health Fund were merged to create the SAG-AFTRA Health Plan.
 Employers and their paying agents should continue to follow current procedures when remitting contributions and reporting earnings.

-In late 2017, any employers remitting contributions under SAG-AFTRA collective bargaining agreements (CBAs) will be required to submit remittance reports and contributions to a central repository for contributions which will be maintained by the SAG-AFTRA Health Plan.
+Beginning December 1, 2017, any employers remitting contributions under SAG-AFTRA collective bargaining agreements (CBAs) will be required to submit remittance reports and contributions to a central repository for contributions which will be maintained by the SAG-AFTRA Health Plan.
 The Health Plan will be responsible for directing remittance records and contributions to the respective pension plans on behalf of the employers in accordance with the CBAs, as applicable.

 For more information, read the memo sent to employers in September.